juniorboos/analytics-scrapper/README.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a project (or select an existing one)
 3. Enable the **Google Sheets API**
-4. Create OAuth 2.0 credentials
+4. Create OAuth 2.0 credentials and add it to `manifest.json` (clone `manifest_example.json`)
-5. Set the redirect URI to: https://<your-extension-id>.chromiumapp.org/ (you can find the extension id at `chrome://extensions/`)
+6. Set the redirect URI to: https://<your-extension-id>.chromiumapp.org/ (you can find the extension id at `chrome://extensions/`)

 > ⚠️ Be sure to whitelist your extension ID.